 Also present was the Marquis de Lafayette.
 Though just 24 years old, Lafayette had proven himself in battle throughout the revolution and earned the title of Major General.
 His forces were a primary reason Cornwallis was trapped at Yorktown in the first place.

 On the British side the overall commander was Lord Charles Cornwallis.
-He was a proud man and refused to directly surrender to George Washington once terms of surrender were agreed upon.
+He was a proud man and refused to directly surrender to George Washington once they agreed upon terms of surrender.

 He sent his second in command Charles O’Hara to deliver his sword, feigning illness.
 Washington famously ordered his own second in command, Benjamin Lincoln, to accept Cornwallis’ sword from O’Hara.

-Despite his failure at Yorktown, Cornwallis was not blamed for Britain’s defeat and suffered no loss of prestige in the British military.
+Despite his failure at Yorktown, British leaders did not blame Cornwallis for Britain’s defeat and he suffered no loss of prestige in the British military.

 Why Was the 1781 Battle of Yorktown Important?